valentinaschueller/clima-playground/README.md

 # Toy Examples for ClimaCoupler.jl

-⚠️ This is work in progress! ⚠️

-This repository contains coupled (toy) problems and coupling setups that are representative of and relevant for atmosphere-ocean-sea ice coupling.
+This repository contains coupled (toy) problems and coupling setups that are representative of and relevant for atmosphere-ocean-ice coupling.
 The idea is to explicitly make use of the [ClimaCoupler.jl](https://github.com/CliMA/ClimaCoupler.jl) API for these problems.

 To run the code: